Collaborative Doctoral Partnership

 Research Student: Gemma Shannahan

-Supervisors: Rosie Sherrington, Policy Adviser-Social Inclusion and Diversity (Historic England); Dr Claire Shaw, Dept. of Russian and Dr Mike Gulliver, Dept. of History (University of Bristol)
+Lead Supervisors: Rosie Sherrington, Policy Adviser-Social Inclusion and Diversity (Historic England); Dr Claire Shaw, Dept. of History, University of Warwick and Dr Mike Gulliver, Dept. of History, University of Bristol

 Heritage BIM: New ways of digital data management for the historic built environment